npotts/laughing-dangerzone/README.md

 and greater) images into a multi-sized .ico to be included in windows .ico files
 1. [slowcat](https://github.com/npotts/laughing-dangerzone/tree/master/slowcat "slowcat") A slow (as in not greedy) version of cat.
 Found somewhere online and wished I kept the original source.
 1. [openwrt](https://github.com/npotts/laughing-dangerzone/tree/master/openwrt "openwrt") Openwrt helper script(s) - particularly when working with my awesomely obsolete and overpowered [rspro](http://wiki.openwrt.org/toh/ubiquiti/routerstation.pro "rspro")
+1. [zip-folders](https://github.com/npotts/laughing-dangerzone/tree/master/zip-folders "zip-folders") Creates zips of all the folders in the path run.